 Pros and cons of DXF files.

 Discover the many advantages and disadvantages of DXF files before committing to using this format.

 Advantages of DXF files.

-- DXF is open format, so anyone can access DXF files completely free of charge.
-Autodesk updates the specifications with each new version.
+- DXF is open format, so anyone can access DXF files.

-- Regardless of the different CAD programs collaborators use, everyone can work together on the same version of a design when they use a DXF file.
+- Regardless of the different CAD programs collaborators use, everyone can work together on the same version of a design using a DXF file.

-- A DXF file can be scaled with precision and has up to a 16-bit floating-point, which delivers an impressive scale of detail.
+- You can scale a DXF file with precision — it has up to a 16-bit floating-point which delivers an impressive scale of detail.

 Disadvantages of DXF files.

-- While DXF files are generally small, they store information as plain text, which can make the transfer of your design or model take longer.
+- While DXF files are generally small, they store information as plain text, which can the slow down the transfer of your design or model.

-- The DXF format doesn’t support application-specific CAD elements.
-For example, the file won’t recognize if you’re working with dynamic blocks.
+- Application-specific CAD elements aren’t supported in the DXF format.
+For example, the file won’t recognize if you are working with dynamic blocks.

 - While you can work with 3D elements in DXF, it only fully supports 2D objects.